Vang Comp Systems front sight

 After installing the front sight detent and detent spring, the tritium front sight is simply screwed into place.

+Vang Comp Systems front sight is ready for the range.
 Vang Comp Systems Rear Sight Installation:

-Installation of the Vang Comp Systems rear ghost ring sight with rail requires removing the stock, bolt and slide assemblies as well as the trigger plate.
+Vang Comp Systems rear ghost ring sight with rail requires removing the stock, bolt and slide assemblies as well as the trigger plate.
 You can find how we did that here:

 The Vang Comp Systems rear sight provides a rail to mount optics, as well as a micro adjustable ghost- ring rear aperture.
 Installation of the rear sight requires disassembly of the rear receiver, as well as drilling and tapping four holes for mounting screws and drilling one clearance hole for the rear sight.